oujisan/RevEndian/README.md

 ## Retrictions
 1. CLI (Command Line Interface), no GUI (Graphical User Interface)
-2. Can only display results as a hexdump or ASCII string
+2. Can only display results as a hexadecimal or ASCII string
 3. Reviece and output only file type

 # Installation & Usage of the script